Matt-Ferraz/Matt-Ferraz/README.md

 ## About me

-I'm Mateus Ferraz, I was born in Brazil in 2005.
+I'm Mateus Ferraz, born in Brazil in 2005.
 My passion for puzzles and math bring me to Software Development.
 My first programming language was C, lately i learned JavaScript and landed my first Software Developer in 2021.
 On my free time, i love playing around with new languages.

 ## Work experience